 As with any medicine or vaccine, there is a small risk of side effects, which you can find out more about on the NHS website.
 There is no evidence to suggest that having Crohn's or Colitis, or taking any medicine to treat your condition, increases your risk of side effects.
 When weighing up the risk of side effects of the vaccine, it's also important to also consider the risks of complications from COVID-19 if you were to catch the virus.
 If you feel you have had a side effect from the COVID-19 vaccine, you can report it via the MHRA Yellow Card reporting site.

-Read our Blog I've receive the coronavirus vaccine by Heather, living with Crohn's.
+Read our Blog I've received the coronavirus vaccine by Heather, living with Crohn's.

 Being on an immunosuppressant medicine for your Crohn's or Colitis does not mean that you don't have an immune system.